vitormoura/gonfservice/README.md

 # gonfservice
-Service API to send e-mail and other types of notifications using golang
+Sample service API to send e-mail and other types of notifications using golang

 ## Development